What is bipolar disorder?

 Depressive symptoms may include:

-- Recurring thoughts of death or suicide, wishing to die, or attempting suicide (Note: People with this symptom should get treatment right away!)
+Having thoughts of death or suicide, wishing to die, or attempting suicide (People

-- Changes in eating habits, eating too much or not enough
+Changes in eating habits, or eating too much or not enough

 Manic symptoms may include: